Arc-Computer/ATLAS/gkd_vs_grpo_blog_draft.md

 **Method 2: Self-Improvement with GRPO**

-In the second run, we trained the same `Qwen/Qwen2.5-7B-Instruct` model using our `GRPOTrainer`.
+In the second run, we trained the same `Qwen/Qwen2.5-7B-Instruct` model using our `GRPOTrainer` on the identical MetaMathQA split.
 In this scenario, there is no teacher model.
 The student model learns from a sparse, binary reward signal: it receives a `+1.0` reward only if its final calculated answer is correct, and `0.0` otherwise.
 This setup tests the model's ability to improve by exploring on its own, guided only by the final outcome.

 For evaluation, we measured task performance as the pass rate on a held-out test set of 1,000 problems, and we tracked compute efficiency by the total GPU hours required to reach peak performance.